How to Decorate An Entry Table (Spring into Summer Ideas)

 Enjoy all the spring and summer home tours today!

-How do you plan to decorate this season?
+Do you plan to decorate an entry table this season?

 Follow along so you don’t miss a post!

 Pinterest/ Instagram / Facebook / Twitter

 So many fantastic tips in this post, Shelley!
 As always, I love all your blue and white but I also appreaciate how you layered in those beautiful pops of pink too.
 It’s all really pretty!
 Hope your spring to summer season is a special one, CoCo

 Thanks so much, Coco!
 Pink just feels right this time of year, doesn’t it?
 Great hopping with you!

 Gorgeous, Shelley!
 I loved what you said about mixing fresh and faux flowers–I do the same thing!
 It really saves the budget and when you blend them, no one can tell which ones are artificial.
 Such a smart tip!
 I also adore the view into your blue dining room.
 Dark and bold colors scare off most people, so I always admire people who go for it, and you did it SO well!
 Just a beautiful home! xo, Kristi

 Thanks so much, Kristi!
 No need to spend extra money to make our homes pretty, right?
 Thanks again for hosting this lovely blog hop!